jweissman/orsino/docs/mm.md

 - **Formidable** (This creature is particularly tough, granting it additional resilience in combat.)<br/>Improve to hit by 3, improve bonus damage by 3, improve Save versus Will by 2, 10% resistance to Bludgeoning, 10% resistance to Piercing, 10% resistance to Slashing<br/>

 ### Chimera
-_Chimera is a Wandering Beast from the wilderness, 66 years old.
-They are of towering build with dark hair, dark eyes and an unreadable disposition._
+_Chimera is a Guardian Beast from the wilderness, 52 years old.
+They are of average build with dark hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|